 Disclaimer: You will be spending a lot of money on my wedding.

-Bridal showers and bachelorette parties are two events that are typically planned, hosted, and paid for by the bridal party.
+Bridal showers and bachelorette parties are two events that bridal party typically plans, hosts, and pays for.
 Luckily, they’re split between all the bridesmaids, but depending on how lavish each event is, this cost can be a big one.
 Especially with the inclusion of all the ‘team bride’ swag you will most likely order, you can put aside a significant portion of your budget for this as well.

 Shoes and accessories may be small elements in the grander scheme of things, but they can definitely get pricey.
-Check with the bride, (just like the dresses) to see if this is something she intends to include in her budget or if she has a preference over the completed look.
+Check with the bride to see if this is something she intends to include in her budget.
+Maybe, she has a preference over the completed look.
 If you’ve got some say in these areas, try to coordinate with the other bridesmaids; make sure the group will look great overall once you’re all together on the wedding day.

-The last items that fall between yours and the bride’s budgets are the hair and makeup that take place on the morning of the wedding.
+The last items that fall between yours and the bride’s budgets are the hair and makeup.
 Again, ask the bride if she has a vision in mind for how she intends her bridal party to look.
-Updos, or not, natural makeup looks, or a makeup beat, there are so many variations that you want to make sure you have the bride’s approval.
+Updos, or not, natural makeup looks, or a makeup beat.
+There are so many variations that you want to make sure you have the bride’s approval.

-In the end, this wedding could be well within your budget, or you may have to make a bit of magic happen.
+We hope you enjoyed our blog on 5 Things Every Bridesmaid Should Budget For.
+In the end, this wedding could be well within your budget.
+Or maybe you have to make a bit of magic happen.
 The best thing you could do to prepare is to set a budget and try your best to stick to it.
 For more insights on what’s involved in being a bridesmaid, check out The Ultimate Guide to Choosing the Perfect Bridesmaid.